sunpho84/SUNphi/README.md

 Missing: ...a lot of things, most relevantly, MPI, threads and vectors...
 But all of that is in my mind!
-So far I have implemented some basic operations, such as conjugation and transposition.
+So far I have implemented some basic operations, such as conjugation and transposition, and simple assignement.

 A simple example of what can be (almost) be done: